helm-unittest/helm-unittest/README.md

 - `gofmt` no changes needed.
 Please run `gofmt -w -s .` before you commit.
 - `go test ./pkg/unittest/...` passed.

 In some cases you might need to manually fix the tests in `*_test.go`.
-If the snapshot tests (of the plugin's test code) failed you need to run:
+If the snapshot tests (of the plugin's test code) failed, you need to run:

 ```
 UPDATE_SNAPSHOTS=true go test ./...